WestDRI/wgpages/content/pythonhpc.md

 1. On 8 cores this takes 2.007 seconds: in the 1st second we run eight `sleep(1)` calls in parallel, and the 2nd second we run the remaining two calls in parallel, i.e. we running batches of 8+2 calls.
 1. On 4 cores this takes 3.005 seconds: running batches of 4 + 4 + 2 calls.
+1. On 1 core it takes 10.013 seconds.

+> Note: we are not doing real calculations here, just waiting for 1 wallclock time second in each call.
+If you
+> attempt to run multiple processes (e.g. `ncores = 4` in the code above) on 1 physical core, they will take
+> turns running at the same time, but they will compare their time against the wallclock time, and all of them
+> will finish running as if you had 4 physical cores.

 How do we parallelize the slow series with parallel `map()`?
 One idea is to create a function to process each of the $10^8$ terms and use `map()` to apply it to each term.
 Here is the serial version of this code: